OWON-LILLIPUT/scopefun-firmware/FX3/readme.md

 ## Getting started

-For compiling the FX3 firmware you must install the [FX3 SDK](http://www.cypress.com/documentation/software-and-drivers/ez-usb-fx3-software-development-kit) and import FX3fw project into the EZ USB Suite.
+For compiling the FX3 firmware from source code you must install the [FX3 SDK](http://www.cypress.com/documentation/software-and-drivers/ez-usb-fx3-software-development-kit) and import FX3fw project into the EZ USB Suite.

+It is also possible to compile firmware with [Eclipse IDE for Embedded C/C++ Developers](https://eclipse-embed-cdt.github.io/plugins/install/).
+To build the project with Eclipse you must also install the [Arm toolchain](https://xpack.github.io/arm-none-eabi-gcc/install/) and setup the Eclipse build environment.

 ## Licensing